Leucocoprinus submontagnei: Description

 Leucocoprinus submontagnei is a small dapperling mushroom with white flesh.

 Cap: 1–3 cm wide, campanulate or convex and expanding with age.
 The surface is white with a very dark brown or purplish-brown woolly (tomentose) centre disc or umbo.
-The scales are densely concentrated in the centre and sparsely scattered towards the cap edges, where striations extend about half way up the cap.
+The scales are densely concentrated in the centre and sparsely scattered towards the cap edges, where striations extend about halfway up the cap.
 Gills: Free, crowded and white.
 Stem: Around 6 cm long and 2-3mm thick with a slightly thicker base.
 The surface is smooth and white whilst the interior is hollow.
 The membranous stem ring is white and described as narrow and funnel shaped.
 Spores: Ellipsoid or amygdaliform with a pore.
 6.5-8.1 x 4.2-5.1 μm.
 The mushroom drys ochre-brown.

 Habitat and distribution

 L. submontagnei is scarcely recorded and little known.
 The specimen originally examined by Beeli was collected by M. Goossens-Fontana in 1923 in the Eala region of Zaire, Central Africa (now the Democratic Republic of the Congo) where they were found growing on the soil.

 GBIF contains only one other recorded observation of this species.
-The second was recorded in Brazil in 1985 by Rolf Singer were they were found growing on dead Dicotyledon leaves in a flood plain.
+The second was recorded in Brazil in 1985 by Rolf Singer where they were found growing on dead Dicotyledon leaves in a flood plain.

 A 2006 study documented this species from Kerala state, India.